Who we are

 A founder and director of the Organic Research Centre (ORC) for 30 years, Lawrence advises and speaks about the principles and methods of organic agriculture to a wide range of organisations.
 In 2001 he was awarded an O.B.E. for services to organic farming, having played a pivotal role in the strategic and practical development of the organic sector in the UK and internationally.

-Jackie is passionate about supporting and getting recognition for farmers who aim to achieve herd health through a whole farm approach.
-An experienced facilitator and presenter, she works closely with wholistic vet Chris Aukland to develop and deliver WHAg’s Livestock Programmes, as well as being responsible for the operational management of the organisation.
+Jackie is passionate about supporting and getting recognition for farmers who aim to achieve herd health through a wholistic approach.
+An experienced facilitator and trainer, she works closely with wholistic vet Chris Aukland to develop and deliver WHAg’s Livestock Programmes, as well as being responsible for the operational management of the organisation.

 Karen Seyersted - Director

 A physiotherapist and registered homeopath with an MSc in Integrated Healthcare, Karen is keen to iinvestigate and understand best practice among wholistic farmers in order to develop models that can be replicated for success.